osg-htc/docs/docs/common/yum.md

       do not use without instruction from OSG Software and Release team members.
 -   **contrib**: RPMs contributed from outside the OSG S&R team;
       no official OSG support.
 -   **upcoming release/testing/development**: Similar to release/testing/development but for new versions of software that may require manual action after an update.

 OSG's RPM packages rely also on external packages provided by supported OSes and EPEL.
 You must have the following repositories available and enabled:

 -   OS repositories (SL 6/7, CentOS 6/7, or RHEL 6/7 repositories)
 -   EPEL repositories
 -   OSG repositories

-If any of these repositories are missing, you may end up with missing dependencies.
+If any of these repositories are missing, you may end up with installation issues or missing dependencies.

-!!! warning
+!!! danger
     Other repositories, such as `jpackage`, `dag`, or `rpmforge`, are not supported and you may encounter problems if you use them.

 Installing and Configuring Repositories
 ---------------------------------------

-### Install the YUM priorities plugin
+### Install the Yum priorities plugin

-We use YUM priorities to tell YUM to prefer OSG packages over EPEL or OS packages.
+The Yum priorities plugin is used to tell Yum to prefer OSG packages over EPEL or OS packages.
-It is important to install and enable the YUM priorities plugin before installing grid software to avoid getting the wrong versions.
+It is important to install and enable the Yum priorities plugin before installing grid software to ensure that you are getting the OSG-supported versions.

-1. Install the YUM priorities package:
+1. Install the Yum priorities package:

         :::console
         root@host # yum install yum-plugin-priorities